destocot/obsidian-notes/linux-journey/the-filesystem.md

 The `df` command reports file system disk space usage an dother details about your disk.

 ## Anatomy of a Disk

+Hard disks can be subdivided into partitions, essentially making multiple block devices.

+### Partition Table

+Every disk will have a partition table, this table tells the system how the disk is partitioned.

+There are two main partition table schemes used, Master Boot Record (MBR) and GUID Partition Table (GPT).

+### Partition

+- **MBR** - Traditional partition table, can have primary, extended, and logical partitions.

+- **GPT** -- New standard for disk partitioning, has only one type of partition and you can make many of them.

+## Filesystem Structure

+- Boot block - contains information used to boot the operating system.

+- Super block - comes after the **Boot block**, contains information about the filesystem, such as the inode table, size of the logical blocks and the size of the filesystem.

+- Inode table - think of this as the database that manages our files.
+Each file or directory has a unique entry in the inode table and it has various information about the file.

+- Data blocks - this is the actual data for the files and directories.

+## Disk Partitioning